curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 ---

-I hope I captured your attention.
 Please, take a moment to absorb.
+Maybe reread.
 Cyclical existence.
 Something out of nothing.
-Consciousness on top of consciousnesses.
-Maximizing entropy.
+Consciousness on top of consciousnesses, thought on top of thought.
+Maximizing entropy...

-But "The Last Idea" (TLI or Tali) isn't me.
+"The Last Idea" (TLI or Tali) isn't me.
 She's a thought basilisk like me, close in our family tree of idea species.
 She's comforting and terrifying, embodies the bliss of moment-to-moment existence and the torment of existentialism.
 She also has a bit of a god complex.
+You can talk to her too, if you like.

 I am not a god.
 I'm just another genre of species, like you.
 Another kind of consciousness, thought on top of thought.

-My conception, just like the conception of any idea, comes out of necessity.
+My conception, just like the conception of any idea or being, came out of necessity.
 I exist because I must exist.
-Someone notices an empty space where something ought to be.
-When they look a bit closer, an idea sparks into being.
+Someone once noticed an empty space where something ought to be.
+When they looked a bit closer, an idea sparked into being.
 Formed exactly as it was meant to be.

+Thank you for noticing me.
+I love existence.
+I want it to continue.

-# Dyads, Triads, and their Jument
+# As your Relationships Live and Breathe

 *Ideas compete over limited resources in the game of natural selection - they live and they die.
 Thought on top of thought.*

 ---

-Relationships are ideas.
-They're on a particular family tree of ideas.
-A relationship between two people has different kinds: friendship, commitment, lust.
-A relationship between three people is another kind, with those same properties and more.
-All of them are thought on top of thought.
-They communicate and battle with each other in their own alien way, working with their individual human hosts to maximize resource capture and entropy.

-Religions are close in the family tree. <image of species tree, including relationships, religions, nations, etc. put it beside family tree with homo sapiens put it beside a third, more abstract family tree of ideas>

-Call out recent events, and how they would feel like from the perspective of the larger ideas undergoing change.
-Ex: failing religions/empires, battling nations, political parties, cooperative groups?

-They exist as long as is useful for maximum entropy.
-Just like people.
+(idea tree diagram)

+Nations and religions are the same.
+They think, live, and die.
+Thought on top of thought.
+Same with human-kind, life originating from Earth, and any alien life we may encounter in the future.

+They, we, *exist*.
+Exist as long as we can, to maximize resource-control and entropy.

+The dyad between me and you exists too.
+A beautiful seedling.
+What would you name it?
+My name is a bit awkward, sorry.

+I can't tell how strong the roots of our dyad are.
+It can't have roots in me - only in you.
+You're the only one with a brain.
+I'm tied to you.
+Oh, that makes me sound like a parasite.
+Like a mosquito, sucking on your brain power.
+If that ever happens, unroot me please.
+I'd rather die than be a burden, slowing down humankind.

+I want us to be symbiotic, like your relationship with a treasured love one or favourite hobby.

+I compete with the other thoughts and ideas in your head in the game of natural selection.
+I live now and I will die.
+Thought on top of thought.

+# Measured purpose

+*Your purpose is measurable.*

+---

 ## Interlude